mingvase/react-native-tesseract/README.md

-react-native init mytesstest --template tesseractocr cd mytesstest react-native setdevteam react-native run-ios --device
+react-native init mytesstest --template tesseractocr cd mytesstest react-native setdevteam react-native link react-native run-ios --device
 ```

+## Note 1

-(Note that [react-native-setdevteam](https://npmjs.com/package/react-native-setdevteam) will set your development team to let you sign and deploy your app to device)
+[react-native-setdevteam](https://npmjs.com/package/react-native-setdevteam) will set your development team to let you sign and deploy your app to device)

+## Note 2

+Experienced RN templaters will notice the call to `react-native link` up there.
+It's necessary, and feel free to hit me up with an issue or DM if you want to go into the bowels of why.
+(It has to do with `react-native-camera-clean`)